Using your card abroad

 Take a spare card 💳

-You can take out up to £200 from ATMs on a rolling 30-day basis 💶
+You can take out up to £250 from ATMs on a rolling 30-day basis in the UK/EEA, and £200 for the rest of the world 💶

-- Some ATMs will charge you a fee for taking out cash (which we don’t receive), so we recommend using a free machine whenever you can
+Just be aware that some ATMs will charge you a fee for taking out cash (which we don’t receive), so we recommend using a free machine whenever you can.

 Was this article helpful?